Zimbra-Community/shared-mailbox-toolkit/README.md

 * `unsubzim`: Revoke share created by subzim command (revoke root share).
 * `personagen`: Generate personas/identities for all aliasses of an account.
 * `removeshares`: Revoke all shares from an account.
 One can use this for managing people going into a different department, or in case the web UI fails to load due to sharing bugs.
+* `submachinegun`: Use this in case you are missing folders in your shared account.
+Read in-script comments for more details.

 ### License